-Note: SYNC can support downloading up to approximately 2000 entries per Bluetooth-enabled mobile phone.
+Note: SYNC® can support downloading up to approximately 2,000 entries per Bluetooth-enabled cellular phone.

-Note: Make sure the vehicle ignition and radio are turned on and the transmission is in position P.
+Note: Make sure the vehicle ignition and radio are turned on and the transmission is in P (Park).

 Note: To scroll through the menus, press the up and down arrows on your audio system.